pi-star-2025/pi_star/EYE_CANDY.md

 ...

-This creates two communication “headquarters” for the body (stomach mind and skull mind)
+This creates two communication “headquarters” for the body (head and stomach minds)

-The telepathy is more eye and star/light based from the top half.
+The telepathy is more eye and star/light-based from the top half.

-It is more pheromonal and air(oxygen/CO2) based from the bottom half.
+It is more pheromonal and air(oxygen/CO2)-based from the bottom half.

-Ultimately the belly button center air of the body comes together with this decision: push out (and spread information) or push in (receive information)
+Ultimately the belly-button center air of the body comes together with this decision: push out (and spread information) or push in (receive information)

 Over time, your hypothalamus really does more one or the other during the day.